-^{} i.e., resignation, early retirement and participation in mutual seperation program.
+\ i.e., resignation, early retirement and participation in the "Mutual Separation Program 2015" Project

-Human Resources Development Policy
+8.5.1 Human Resources Development Policy

 To improve the competency and accelerate the efficiency of our staff, both Thais and Non-Thais, as well as to strengthen our organizational capability for continuous expansion of the Company's business in Thailand and overseas, PTTEP has improved our development systems and processes by implementation of competency-based training and development.
-Based on this competency concept and development model by focusing on 70:20:10 between On the Job Training/Coaching and Mentoring/Formal Training), the Company provided training and development programs throughout the past year through the following channels.
+Based on this competency concept and development model by focusing on 70:20:10 between On the Job Training/Coaching and Mentoring/Formal

+Training), the Company has provided the training and development programs throughout the past year through the following channels.

-In-House and External Training
+1) In-House and External Training